New Poll Reveals Growing Political Divide Since Donald Trump Took Office

-As President Donald Trump battles with Democrats over the recent announcement of an impeachment inquiry that was sparked after a whistleblower accused the president of a quid pro quo situation with Ukraine, American voters are seemingly more divided on politics than they’ve been in modern history.
+President Donald Trump is currently battling with Democrats over the recent announcement of an impeachment inquiry that was sparked after a whistleblower accused the president of a quid pro quo situation with Ukraine.
+Coinciding with this political fight, a new poll just released suggests American voters are seemingly more divided on politics than they’ve ever been in modern history.

-According to The Hill, a recent Pew Research Center poll shed light on an alarming split between Republican and Democratic voters — a problem so large that respondents even acknowledged the growing rift in the survey and expressed concern over the current state of the political realm.
+According to The Hill, a recent Pew Research Center poll shed light on an alarming split between Republican and Democratic voters, and this problem seems so large that respondents even acknowledged the growing rift in the survey and expressed concern over the current state of the political realm.

-Republican voters overwhelmingly believe Democratic voters are close-minded and even unpatriotic, when compared to other Americans.
+Republican voters overwhelmingly believe Democratic voters are close-minded and even unpatriotic when compared to other Americans.
 A majority of Republican voters also believe that Democratic voters are immoral and 46 percent of GOP voters think their political opposites are lazy.

 But the rift is slightly more noticeable when Democratic voters were posed the same question about their counterparts, with 75 percent labeling Republican voters as close-minded and 47 percent calling Republicans immoral.